 - FOMO reaffirms its commitment to feed the children as a priority and to monitor the children’s needs throughout the year.
 All other programmes will be suspended if there is a further food crisis in Mulanje.

 Core Activity School Fees:–Top

 To maintain and expand the children’s educational support programme.
-(Presently we pay for 250 children to attend secondary school and further education)
+We currently pay for 250 children to attend secondary school and further education.

-Education is the way-out of the poverty trap, not all will go on to have paid employment, but the skills and knowledge gained at school will help produce better use of land and resources, bigger and more diverse produce and a building block for future generations.
+Education is the way out of the poverty trap, but not all of them will go on to have paid employment.
+The skills and knowledge gained at school will help them produce better use of land and resources, bigger and more diverse produce, and a building block for future generations.
 We need your help to fund the existing school fees and provide additional funds so more children can attend school.
-For £510/ $620 pre year you can help send a child to school and change a life.
+For £500 / $660 per year you can help send a child to school and change a life.

 Core Activity FOMO Running Costs —Top